Medical Services

 How do emergency services work in Japan?

-119 for ambulance and fire services throughout Japan.
-We establish emergency protocols before production begins, including hospital routes, ambulance contacts, and evacuation plans tailored to each shooting location.
-For remote locations, we arrange enhanced medical provisions to account for longer response times.
+Across Japan, you dial 119 for ambulance and fire services.
+We set up emergency protocols before the shoot starts.
+These cover hospital routes, ambulance contacts, and evacuation plans fitted to each location.
+For remote sites, we add extra medical provisions to cover the longer response times.

 What insurance is needed for medical coverage in Japan?